city

 5. Use descriptive language in billing descriptions

-When attorney work hours are tracked with legal billing and time tracking software, they should use very descriptive language on each entry so that a non-lawyer – or any outside individual – can understand what work was done on the legal matter.
+When attorney work hours are tracked with legal office billing software, they should use very descriptive language on each entry so that a non-lawyer – or any outside individual – can understand what work was done on the legal matter.
 When clients can see the details of the work done on their case, in clear, simple, language, there is less confusion and fewer disputes over billing.

-Track your hours automatically and enjoy easy billing with legal practice management software
+Easy billing with legal practice management software

 There’s no need to reinvent the wheel from scratch or use non-intuitive, antiquated, and time-consuming methods.
 Billing clients can and should be easy.
 Smokeball is award-winning law practice management software that makes running your practice efficient and easy: